DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 The magic that consumes the life upon its activation.
 Thinking about it now he thought that magic roots may lay in spirits' magic.

-_At any right spirits' magic is worrisome._
+_At any rate spirits' magic is worrisome._

-_It is not like demons' destrucitve magic, but rather roundabout and far harder to get read on it._
+_It is not like demons' destrucitve magic, but instead roundabout and far harder to get read on it._

 If it is a fire, then it is hot.
 If it is a ice, then it is chilling.

-From such appearance of the <span title="Art as if magic">art</span> it is hard to get read on effects of spirits' magic.
+From appearance of such spells it is hard to get read on potential effects of spirits' magic.

 _TL Note:_ This is somewhat weird to me, but I don't think I missed anything here.

 "Well, there is no need for a worry.
 After all range of spirits' magic is quite short.
 At most maybe five meters, I think?
-As long as thee is not all too close, thee shall not bask in it."
+As long as thee is not all too close, thee shall not be basked in it."

 "T-that's so...
 If so I'm relieved.
 If they get close, I can run away."